Tag Archives: nature

 • Linden grows large and abundantly in the northeast and in many places, so we are free to harvest as many flowers as we like.

 I have tinctured it and enjoyed it as tea.
-Bur during my Herbalism class (Commonwealthherbs.com) I learned that infusing linden in white wine makes a lovely cooling summer drink.
+But during my Herbalism class (Commonwealthherbs.com) I learned that infusing linden in white wine makes a lovely cooling summer drink.
 Nice idea, right?
-They also suggest tincturing it in honey and vodka for a sweet and refreshing tincture/drink.
+They also suggest tincturing it in vodka and adding honey for a sweet and refreshing tincture/drink.

 So much to love about Linden.